evegyzbirun/Anagrams-and-Antigrams/README.md

 1. use project link
 2. clone the project with repo link
-3. use VScode for projcet folder
+3. use VScode and find the path to the project folder
-4. Run bundle in terminal
+4. Run bundle in terminal for Gems files
+5. Install RSpec by running $ gem install rspec from your terminal.

 ## Known bugs